Sean-on-Git/Campus-Backups-Manager/README.md

 #### Logging
 Log files are stored in same directory as executable.
 Errors are written to "error.log"
-Debuggin logs are written to "debug.log"
+Debugging logs are written to "debug.log"
 Currently debugging is enabled by default with no flags to disable.